carneiroRomulo/SeazoneChallenge/README.md

 This project was created with the objective of solve a challenge proposed by [Seazone](https://www.seazone.com.br/) as part of a selection process for an internship program in Data Science.

 ---

+## Goals

+* Sort neighborhoods in ascending order of number of listings.
+* Sort the neighborhoods in ascending order of average listing earnings.
+* Is there any correlation between the characteristics of an ad and its billing?
+That are?
+Explain.
+* What is the average advance of reservations?
+Is this number higher or lower for weekends?
+* Support the analysis with graphs.